russross/blackfriday/README.md

 See `mmark2rfc.md` as an example I-D for how to use mmark.
 Or see the rfc/ subdirectory with some April 1st RFC that have been typeset in mmark.

-It can currently output HTML5, XML2RFC v2 and XML2RFC v3 XML.
+It can currently output HTML5, xml2rfc v2 and xml2rfc v3 XML.
 Other output
 engines could be added.

 It adds the following syntax elements to [black friday](https://github.com/russross/blackfriday/blob/master/README.md):

-* Definition lists.
 * More enumerated lists.
 * Table and codeblock captions.
 * Table footer.